gerryw1389/gerryw1389.github.io/_posts/2021-05-03-azure-durable-functions.md

 - Activity function - called by the orchestrator function, performs work, and optionally returns a value.
 - Client function - a regular Azure Function that starts an orchestrator function.
 This example uses an HTTP triggered function.

-Note: You can see the code for this post at [my Github](https://github.com/gerryw1389/python/tree/main/scripts/azure-durable-functions-basic).
+Note: You can see the code for this post at [my Github repo](https://github.com/gerryw1389/python/tree/main/scripts/azure-durable-functions-basic).
 {: .notice--success}

 ### To Resolve: